 Jamaican cuisine is excellent, with delicious and tasty meals.
 Local dishes you might like to try include ackee (vegetable scrambled eggs), callaloo (vegetable cooked like spinach), green bananas, fried Johnnycakes (cornmeal flatbread) and the famous Jamaican jerk chicken.

 If coffee is your thing, Jamaica is considered to produce some of the very best!

 There are over 20 miles of well maintained trails to explore on the Green Castle Estate that provide safe and easy access to a range of habitats: from extensive tracts of pristine forest to grasslands and agricultural fields, mangrove swamp, coastline and a good-sized freshwater reservoir.

-As one would expect, rainforest trails can be loose or uneven underfoot in places, also muddy at times - sturdy waterproof walking shoes or lightweight boots with good grip recommended.
+As one would expect, rainforest trails can be loose or uneven underfoot in places, also muddy at times so sturdy waterproof walking shoes or lightweight boots with good grip are definitely recommended.

 View a gallery of images for this tour below, click on an image to view as full size with caption